-Our base earnings per share were \$2.538, which resulted in 60% of incentive payments under the OIP being earned at 170% of target.
-Information about how base earnings per share was calculated is provided on page 18 of the Company's Annual Report on Form 10-K for the year ended December 31, 2014, as filed with the Securities and Exchange Commission.
+Our base earnings per share were \$2.507 and the negative impact of legal fees associated with the restatements was \$0.042 per share.
+Therefore, \$2.465 was used to determine the base earnings per share performance measure under the OIP, resulting in this measure being earned at 73% of target.
+Information about how base earnings per share was calculated is provided on page 17 of the Company's Annual Report on Form 10-K for the year ended December 31, 2015, as filed with the Securities and Exchange Commission.